 If you’re an aspiring investor you are likely knee-deep in research.
-There are many variables you need to consider, from choosing the best suburb, the type of property and even the type of loan.
+There are many variables you need to consider, from choosing the best suburb, the type of property and even the type of loan such as interest only investment loans.
 When it comes to securing an investment loan, you likely have the option to choose between a principal and interest loan or an interest only investment loan, the latter being a common choice for investors.
 In this blog, we explore the difference between each type of loan and the role they play within your long-term investment strategy.

 What is the difference between a principal & interest (P&I) loan and an interest only investment loan?

 A principal and interest loan is where you pay interest and incremental portions of the amount you borrowed – the ‘principal’ – at the same time.

 With a P & I loan, you are making payments towards the actual property from day one and overall, it will most likely be a more cost-effective option.
 As an investor, it’s also a less risky option.
 You know what your payments are from the start, and you are building equity which may help to support future investments.

 An interest only investment loan means just that.
 You are essentially paying off only the interest on the loan amount.
 You are not making any payments towards the principal loan amount.